Bachelor of Criminology/Bachelor of Laws

 • 6 credit points of course elective units (criminology units)

-• 4 credit points of course elective units (from the Bachelor of Arts major sequences)
+• 4 credit points of Faculty of Arts elective units

 • a minimum of 6 credit points of Faculty of Arts units at level 3